D-backs end season, deflating September with walk-off loss

 Arizona went 8-19 in September to finish 82-80, salvaging a winning record for the second consecutive year.

-“I think that is something,” Diamondbacks manager Torey Lovullo said earlier in the series.
+“I think that is something,” Lovullo said earlier in the series.
 “When it’s all said and done after the month that we had, it is really positive and a good way to finish.”

 The Padres, who spent all but four days in the NL West basement, again look ahead to better days.
 It was their eighth straight losing season and their third straight year with at least 91 losses.